 What have budget trends been over the short and long term?

-The budget deficit has been on a roller coaster in recent years because of the Great Recession and the subsequent recovery.
+The budget deficit has been on a roller coaster in recent years because of the Great Recession, the subsequent recovery, policy choices, and, most recently, the COVID-19 pandemic.
 (The federal budget deficit measures the amount by which total government outlays exceed total revenues in a given year.)
-In 2007, prior to the recession, the deficit had fallen to 1.1 percent of gross domestic product (GDP) despite the Afghan and Iraq wars and significant tax cuts earlier in the decade.
-Then the recession hit and the deficit soared to 9.8 percent of GDP by 2009, as tax revenues fell, automatic safety net programs kicked in, and hundreds of billions were appropriated for fiscal stimulus.
-But the economic recovery quickly lowered the deficit again; by 2014 it was 2.8 percent of GDP.
+In 2007, before that recession, the deficit had fallen to 1.1 percent of gross domestic product (GDP) despite the wars in Afghanistan and Iraq and significant tax cuts earlier in the decade.
+Then the recession hit and the deficit soared to 9.8 percent of GDP by 2009, as tax revenues fell, automatic safety net programs kicked in, and hundreds of additional billions were spent to stimulate the economy.
+But the economic recovery and subsequent economic expansion quickly lowered the deficit again.
+By 2015 it was 2.4 percent of GDP.